jpmorganchase/salt-ds/.changeset/gold-taxis-allow.md

 "@salt-ds/theme": minor
 ---

-New `--salt-size-container-padding` and `--salt-size-adornmentGap` tokens
+New `--salt-size-container-spacing` and `--salt-size-adornmentGap` tokens